- Technical support for visually impaired users is provided on the audacity4blind mailing list.

 - Tools Toolbar: Only Selection Tool can be worked with using the keyboard.

-The following methods of keyboard navigation which are standard on Windows and Linux work differently on Mac OS X.
+The following methods of keyboard navigation which are standard on Windows and Linux work differently on Mac.

-- Tabbing between buttons in dialogs is off by default.
+- Tabbing in dialogs other than between text boxes and lists is off by default.
 Tabbing can be enabled by opening the System Keyboard Preferences, choose the "Keyboard Shortcuts" tab, then under "Full Keyboard Access", choose the radio button "All controls".

-Large parts of Audacity are accessible to users of screen readers on Windows or Mac, but unfortunately this isn't the case on Linux.
+Large parts of Audacity are accessible to users of screen readers on Windows or Mac, but unfortunately this is not the case on Linux.
 The accessibility on Windows and on Mac is outlined in the next two sections.

 On Windows Audacity is known to work well with the Jaws, Window-Eyes and NVDA screen readers.
 There is a Jaws Guide to Audacity, most of which is also applicable to users of Window-Eyes and NVDA.